OtterFlip/plasmo-template/README.md

 # This string is then imported into popup - see the code in popup for further info
 ```

+The scripts/buildStyles.ts and scripts/tsconfig.json files above are really the most important part of this project because they embody the code that works around the build-crash issue.
+They're the code that generates the CSS string (containing all of the Tailwind classes you're using) which can be succeessfully imported into your various .tsx UI files.

 I then added the following to the auto-generated popup.tsx to make sure Tailwind classes were being applied:

 ```typescript